blackberry/BlackBerry-Communication-Services-Examples/RaspberryPi_IoTSample/README.md

 Your Firebase database rules will need to be edited to allow the application the requireed access while keeping your data secure.
 Head to Database in your Firebase Console, then to Rules.
 Paste in the contents of rules.json (included in this repository).

-You can find your `SDK_SERVICE_DOMAIN` by logging into [BlackBerry PCE](http://account.good.com) and navigating to the application you are using for this project.
+You can find your `SDK_SERVICE_DOMAIN` by logging into [BlackBerry Application Portal](http://account.good.com) and navigating to the application you are using for this project.

 The final step to to retrieve the Reg ID of the user logged in on the peripheral device.
 To do so, monitor the console output from the Raspberry Pi the first time you run it.
 A line will appear that reads similar to:
 ```sh